angelfish dominance

 Male angelfish are much more aggressive than female angelfish.
 This begins early and will extend throughout their mating period.

 Female angelfish don’t usually become confrontational until they pair up with a male.
 Once paired, they become hostile towards other female angelfish.
-However, this will not be as intense as the paired males who are hostile towards other males.
+However, this will not be as intense as paired males aggressive towards other males.

 Will Angelfish Kill Each Other?

 These aggressive fish will not usually begin a fight with lethal intentions.
-However, there are cases where the fights escalate.
-If one fish does not back down, or the attacking fish is sufficiently threatened, it can result in death.
+However, there are cases where the disputes escalate.
+If one fish does not back down or the attacking fish is sufficiently threatened, it can result in death.
 This is most prominent when:

 You should take fighting seriously.
 A few lunges or pecks can be marked up as dominance being established.
-However, if you find the angelfish has:
+However, if you find the angelfish:

 Can You Stop Angelfish Fighting?